Personal Lessons Learned Since The 2008 – 2009 Global Financial Crisis

 Today, I believe buying real estate in the heartland of America is a wise move.
 However, deals still go sour even if you invest in the right state, city, and platform.
 As a result, choosing the right real estate investing platform and doing your due diligence are paramount.
 Things can and will go wrong.

-My favorite private real estate platform is Fundrise, which began in 2012 and manages over $3.5 billion for over 500,000 investors.
+My favorite private real estate platform is Fundrise, which began in 2012 and manages over $3.2 billion for almost 400,000 investors.
 Fundrise has diversified funds investing in the Sunbelt region, where valuations are lower and yields tend to be higher.
 Thanks to technology and work from home, the demographic shift towards lower-cost areas of the country will last for decades.

-In addition, check out the Innovation Fund, which invests in the following five sectors:
+In addition, check out the Fundrise venture capital product, which invests in the following five sectors:

 • Artificial Intelligence & Machine Learning